Jmtechh/Setting-Up-Remote-Desktop/README.md

 <img src="https://i.imgur.com/n6LcAwh.png" style="width:80%;" alt="Disk Sanitization Steps"/>

-Another thing you want to check is if you are a memer of Remote Desktop
+Another thing you want to check is if you are a group memebr of Remote Desktop.
+Without this you will not be enabled to remote into the users account.

 <img src="https://i.imgur.com/VYyWg1P.png" style="width:80%;" alt="Disk Sanitization Steps"/>